wlp2s0/paperclip/README.md

 - Support for processing, validating and hosting OpenAPI spec.
 - Customization for spec and code generation.

-It's currently under active development and may not be ready for production use just yet.
+It's currently under active development.

 You may be interested in: